 — The Allentown Leader, 19 March 1914 (front page)

-Born on 9 May 1830 in Rittersville, Lehigh County, William H. Gausler was the son of David Gausler (alternately spelled as “Gossler”), a shoemaker and hotel manager who had been killed while fighting with General Sam Houston’s Texas troops during the Mexican War.
-William Gausler’s mother was Polly (Clader) Gausler, a granddaughter of Revolutionary War Patriot Jacob Clader.
+Born on 9 May 1830 in Rittersville, Lehigh County, William H. Gausler was the son of David Gausler (alternately spelled as “Gossler”), a shoemaker and hotel manager who had been killed while serving as a member of General Sam Houston’s Texas troops during the Mexican-American War.
+William Gausler’s mother, Polly (Clader) Gausler, was a granddaughter of Revolutionary War Patriot Jacob Clader.

 In his Reminiscences of the Lehigh and Delaware Canal from 1840 to 1856 published in the January 1912 edition of The Penn Germania, Gausler wrote:

 I commenced to drive a horse on the towpath of the Lehigh Canal in 1840 for board and clothes, and by 1856, when the Lehigh Valley Railroad was built, I was proprietor and owner of a line of twelve transportation boats plying between Philadelphia and Wilkes-Barre.

 I was at first employed as driver by John Bachman, of Freemansburg, Pa….
 I drove the horse of the boat “Bear” that brought the first load of iron ore from South Easton to Catasauqua, Pa., for the Crane Iron Furnace Company in September, 1840.
 On January 8, 1841, the canal from White Haven to Easton was completely destroyed by a freshet, which nearly bankrupted the company….
 Mr. Bachman, my employer, lost both of his boats … and discharged me without pay, after which I was taken in by a daughter of John Warg of the same place.
 I drove a cart horse to repair the canal, during the winter of 1841, and boarded in a shanty at Laubach’s farm below East Allentown, Pa.